ashishbindra2/workshop/docs/python_tutorials/File.md

 chinny
 ```

-### The with Statement:
+### The with Statement

 - The with statement can be used while opening a file.
 We can use this to group file operation statements within a block.
 - The advantage of with statement is it will take care closing of file,after completing all operations automatically even in the case of exceptions also, and we are not required to close explicitly.

 ```py title="with"